National's Sam Uffindell Tauranga's next MP

 National Party Leader Christopher Luxon is in Tauranga at Uffindell's election night party.

-Uffindell has just ended a speech of acceptance as the city's new MP at an event at Tauranga Club.
+Uffindell made a speech of acceptance as the city's new MP at an event at Tauranga Club.

+Uffindell's first words in his acceptance speech were to thank his contenders Tinetti and Luxton.
+He then turned to Luxon to tell him what an honour it was to become part of his National team.

+He said he could not have been successful on his own and paid tribute to the Tauranga National team for their work during the past seven weeks of campaigning.

 Uffindell was celebrated with a rousing chorus of "for he's a jolly good fellow".